Prometheus-X-association/edge-computing/docs/design-document.md

 The main steps of the operation are detailed below.

 ### Detailed steps of the operation realizing scenario 1 (privacy-preserving AI processing)
-  - Processing BB gathers Contracts (Cd: Processing BB - DataProvider, Cf: Processing BB - FunctionProvider), Consent Cons(F on PD), AccessToken T making use of its own connector (not shown in the diagram)
+  - Triggering BB gathers Contracts (Cd: Triggering BB - DataProvider, Cf: Triggering BB - FunctionProvider), Consent Cons(F on PD), AccessToken T making use of its own connector (not shown in the diagram)
-  - Processing BB triggers the execution of Function F on PrivateData PD via EdgeAPI
+  - Triggering BB triggers the execution of Function F on PrivateData PD via EdgeAPI
     - Input: reference/ID of Function F, reference/ID of PrivateData PD, Contracts Cd, Cf, Consent Cons(F on PD), AccessToken T
   - EdgeAPI gets access info to PD (ID of DataProvider, RestAPI of its Connector)
   - ---